ZacharyBuffone/UnityGrapplingHookComponent/README.md

 The break_tether_velo option sets a velocity where if a player exceeds, the tether breaks.
 Set this option to "Infinity" if you do not want this behaviour.

+The disconnect_on_los_break option breaks the tether of the los to the grabbling node is broken.

 ## How it actually works (the physics)

 Depending on what mode is selected, a tension force is applied at certain conditions.
 In modes ratcheting and loose, tension is applied during an frame where the player distance to the grappling node will exceed the tether_distance next update.
 In rigid mode, tension force is applied every frame.